Nicky Ajose: Charlton Athletic

 On 16 June 2016, it was announced that Charlton Athletic were targeting Ajose from Swindon Town for a fee in the region of £800,000.
 He scored his first goals for Charlton when he scored twice in a 2–1 win over Walsall on 20 August 2016.

 On 31 January 2017, it was announced that Ajose would return to former club Swindon Town on loan for the rest of the 2016/17 season.

 Ajose scored his first two goals away at a struggling Coventry City side, where the match ended 3–1 to Swindon Town.

 On 14 July 2017, Ajose returned to former club Bury on a season long loan deal.

 On 1 February 2018, Ajose returned to his parent club Charlton Athletic after cutting his loan at Bury short.

 On 14 January 2019, Ajose joined Mansfield Town on loan for the remainder of the 2018–19 season.

 He was released by Charlton at the end of the 2018–19 season.

 Exeter City

 He joined Exeter City on a free transfer on 3 July 2019.
 He scored his first goal for Exeter when he scored in an EFL Trophy tie against Cheltenham Town on 3 September 2019.
 In October 2019 it was announced he would undergo surgery for an ankle injury, having missed the last month of play.
-He scored his first league goal for the Grecians in a 3-1 away defeat against Port Vale.
+He scored his first league goal for the Grecians in a 3–1 away defeat against Port Vale.
 On 12 May 2021 it was announced that he would leave Exeter at the end of the season, following the expiry of his contract.

+Coaching career

 Ajose became Under 18s coach at Exeter City in September 2021.

+In October 2024, he left his role at Exeter to pursue an opportunity with Manchester City Women's club.